 How Long Should a Car Battery Last and What Can You Do About It?

 How long should a car battery last?
 Even the most distinguished experts and the best mechanics have a hard time answering this question with any degree of certainty.
 Since regular, maintenance-free lead-acid car batteries don’t always show any signs that they might fail soon, they end up failing at some of the most inconvenient times.
 Fortunately, there are accurate estimates about car battery life and when you should consider replacing your battery with a new one.
+Which battery is right for your vehcile.
+Which battery is right for your vehcile.

 How Long Should You Expect Your Battery to Hold?